adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 This RFC proposes the first course of action, since `arbitrary_self_types` is used externally and we think all currently use-cases should continue to work.

-We propose that this feature be available behind the `arbitrary_self_types` feature gate for two releases, prior to being fully stabilized.
-That should give time for any problems with our `Receiver`-based implementation to be reported.

 # Summary

 This RFC is an example of replacing special casing aka. compiler magic with clear and transparent definitions.
 We believe this is a good thing and should be done whenever possible.